stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 ## Some thoughts

 You might cry foul at this point.
-I promised you that proofs are easy and only take a few lines, and the one above is neither.
+I promised you that proofs are easy and quickly written down with a few lines, and the one above is neither.
 It's very long, and it's cumbersome to read, and the sentences are hard to make sense of.
 But that's because everything was explained in plain English rather than mathematical notation.
 This made the proof harder to read and much longer, and it also means that we had to rely on examples to explain what exactly is intended at each step of the proof.